What is the best bird bath for my backyard?

 It’s incredibly easy to clean too since it’s made from glass.
 Dirt and debris should wash right off without sacrificing any of the beautiful colors.

 Overall, a great combination of functionality, design, and price!

 As you can see, there are no fancy colors or vintage designs.
-It’s simply cedar wood that is made to hold a plastic pan.
+It’s simply a plastic pan.

-The pan is 17 inches wide, which provides a large area for birds to bathe and drink.
+The pan is roughly 12 inches wide and 2 inches deep, which provides a large area for birds to bathe and drink.
 Since the bowl is not tapered, I would recommend putting in a small rock that allows birds to wade in to find the depth they prefer.